 Five hundred metres into the hike, we were in just our sports bras, breathing heavily.
 By now the house had disappeared and Sue was worried.
 Trish definitely wanted to stay back for sure but the love she has for photographs prevailed.

 “Maybe we should have paid the one hundred thousand so the man could carry us?”
 Said Telma

 Kylie says we climbed a mountain leading to the valley of death.
 But it was a pretty walk through someone’s tree garden.
 It was evident it hadn’t rained in days for the leaves were turning a dull yellow.

 The girls cursed and cursed.
 Telma and Trish announced that hiking wasn’t for them, it did not matter what view awaited them at the summit, apparently no view is worth all that pain.
-Sue decided to reconsider her life choices and it doesn’t involve hiking.
+Sue decided to reconsider her life choices and none of them involved hiking.
 (I’m accepting new hiking friends.)
-Kylie was most surprised at her level of fitness.
-She reached the summit without dramatic incident.
+Kylie was most surprised at her level of fitness, she reached the summit without dramatic incident.

 It took quite a while but we eventually made it to Gorillas in The Mist Lodge, our view point.
 It’s an unfinished building that when it’s complete will make a killing from just its view.